After solving the code, i discovered when my input value is on 0.00, amount section reads Nan. how can i rectify this

 The bottom area is always white, even I set the color and height.
 Does anybody know how to fix?

-@oliveridsPosted almost 3 years agoHey, I think part of the reason is that you put the style element for the theme change for the background on the html tag.
+@oliveridsPosted about 3 years agoHey, I think part of the reason is that you put the style element for the theme change for the background on the html tag.
 I don't know if I can say it's wrong, but definitely not recommended.
 If you want to change the color of the background, add the "light" or "dark" class to the body instead and check again if it works.

 Marked as helpful0 - @michaellosdevSubmitted about 3 years ago